arazavi78/Ecological-Genomics/Shervin's_Notebook.md

 Small values of theta and pi, hence not a lot going on.

-The species not growing ( it is tanking because of the positive value of Tajima'd D)
+The species not growing ( it is tanking because of the positive value of Tajima's D)

-next step;
+next step:

-   which particular SNPs are contributing to the local adaptatio????------------------) GWAs
+   which particular SNPs are contributing to the local adaptations??------------------) GWAs